linka-cloud/d2vm/README.md

 Flags:
-      --append-to-cmdline string   Extra kernel cmdline arguments to append to the generated one --boot-size uint             Size of the boot partition in MB (default 100) --force                      Override output qcow2 image -h, --help                       help for convert
+      --append-to-cmdline string   Extra kernel cmdline arguments to append to the generated one --boot-size uint             Size of the boot partition in MB (default 100) --bootloader string          Bootloader to use: syslinux, grub (default "syslinux") --force                      Override output qcow2 image -h, --help                       help for convert
       --keep-cache                 Keep the images after the build